 Regular oden is a popular dish in Japan, made up of fish cakes, meat, eggs, and various vegetables simmered in seaweed and bonito broth over a long time.
 Individual pieces of oden are fished out and eaten with the light soup, referred to as kantodaki-oden.
 Said to have been eaten in Nagoya since the Muromachi period in Japan, the miso version of oden, in which red miso is stewed in as a part of the soup, is incredibly popular (again, with the miso).
 Like regular oden, you can buy miso oden from convenience stores in Nagoya Japan-wide during the colder months.
 Try some miso oden, a unique Nagoya dish.

-Tebasaki are signature chicken wings in Nagoya that are seasoned and deep-fried, without using a coating of batter.
-It’s a typical drinking snack in Nagoya, perfectly crispy, salty and, especially, spicy.
 Widely served in Nagoya, get them at an izakaya with a beer or at a yakitoriya, a specialty chicken store.
 Nagoyans are trained to devour these wings gracefully from a young age, eating them by crunching on the cartilage.
-Chicken wings are more typically used in soup broths, but originally it was the invention of Nagoyans to fry them because they were cheap.
+Chicken wings are more typically used in soup broths, but Nagoyans began the practice of frying them because they were cheap.

 8. Ogura Toast